Skip advert

 The high-spec AMG Line Premium Plus receives 19-inch alloy wheels instead of the 18-inch rims you get on lesser variants - but the AMG Line body kit is a staple throughout.
 Inside you’ll find the same level of quality, but with some quality additions like the open-pore wooden dash.

 We’re fans of the Mercedes MBUX infotainment system because it manages to look like a premium set up while maintaining a degree of simplicity and ergonomic straightforwardness to it.
-The 11.9-inch portrait screen on the dash features a wonderfully clear resolution and while the initial menu layout might look intimidating and complex at first glance, you’ll soon get to grips with it.
+The big portrait screen on the dash features a wonderfully clear resolution and while the initial menu layout might look intimidating at first glance with a few intricate-looking icons to navigate, you’ll soon get to grips with it.
 It’s also quick to respond to inputs, and loading times are kept to a minimum even when scrolling through the many sub-menus.

 Advertisement - Article continues below